-Chronic Methamphetamine Abuse Changes A Person’s Appearance
+Chronic Meth Use.
+Changes a Person’s Appearance

-Long-Term Meth Abuse Causes “Meth Mouth”
+Long-Term Meth Use Causes “Meth Mouth”

 As a result, a person may have bleeding gums, cracked teeth, gum disease, and severe tooth decay.
 This damage causes teeth to become black or stained, crumble, fall out or rot.